AfforditApi/slate/source/includes/Banking Meta Language Quickstart.md

 Deny rules always expect a return type of boolean.
 This indicates whether or not the applicant should be denied for this loan type.
 When the deny rule evaluates to true, the loan is denied, otherwise the loan can continue processing.

 ### 8.2 Adjust Rules
-Adjust rules are syntactically similar to the deny rule but introduce another item.
+Adjust rules are syntactically similar the deny rule but introduce another item.
 They're used to perform adjustments to a loan's properties.

 ```
 rule adjust InterestRate "Loans exceeding 100 months should be raised half a point." =>